tonykolomeytsev/fxa/README.md

 ## Features

-- 🥑 **fxn** convert images to WEBP and icons to Android Vector Drawable XML.
+- 🥑 **fxa** convert images to WEBP and icons to Android Vector Drawable XML.

-- 🥰 **fxn** works on macOS, Windows and Linux.
+- 🥰 **fxa** works on macOS, Windows and Linux.
 One small executable for each platform.

 - 🚀 No external dependencies. **No webp** package, **no java** and **no vd-tool** required.